lockemind/angularjs-info-resources/angular-style-guide.md

 Use the controllerAs syntax over the classic controller with $scope syntax.

 ###controllerAs Controller Syntax
-- Use the controllerAs syntax over the classic controller with $scope syntax.
-- The controllerAs syntax uses this inside controllers which gets bound to $scope
+The controllerAs syntax uses this inside controllers which gets bound to $scope

+###controllerAs with vm
+Use a capture variable for this when using the controllerAs syntax.
+Choose a consistent variable name such as vm, which stands for ViewModel.

+###Bindable Members Up Top
+Place bindable members at the top of the controller, alphabetized, and not spread through the controller code.

+###Function Declarations to Hide Implementation Details
+Use function declarations to hide implementation details.
+Keep your bindable members up top.
+When you need to bind a function in a controller, point it to a function declaration that appears later in the file.
+This is tied directly to the section Bindable Members Up Top.